Application Essay Editing & College Advising with Brian R. McElroy (Harvard '02)

 College & graduate admission is a very inexact science (not to mention a huge financial commitment), and the intricacies of this process can be overwhelming for all parties involved.
 It's tough to navigate this maze without a little professional guidance along the way.

 I do not consider admissions consulting to be an entirely separate service from my test prep, essay coaching and tutoring services.
 Instead, I offer a hybrid of tutoring and admissions consulting services.
 The better I get to know my students, the more specific feedback I can provide them regarding the admission process.

 Please rest assured that my list of clients is kept 100 percent confidential; the schools to which you are applying will never have to know that you had a little bit of extra help!
-I am efficient, too: most of my consulting clients only require a few hours of in-person admissions consultation services each year, although all-inclusive packages are available as well.
-Phone and email support is also available on an as-needed basis.
+I am efficient, too: the majority of my consulting clients only require 10-15 hours of in-person admissions consultation services at most.
+Free phone, text, and email support is also available on an as-needed basis.

 I am available year-round to help our students devise concrete test-prep preparation plans and timelines, choose and schedule their classes, review their extracurricular involvements, formulate a list of potential schools and prepare their applications for admission.

 When it comes to acing the application process, one should never underestimate the importance of an informed second opinion.
 The essay feedback that you receive from your overworked English teacher, or the admissions advice you get from a family friend / overworked local counselor, may not necessarily be the best advice available.

 High school guidance counselors will assure you that you don't need any help from private consultants.
 However, why not learn how to beat the admission odds from one who actually did so himself?

 Here are some of the areas where we will focus our attention:

 Summer Break: how to choose unique, productive, meaningful, and enjoyable summer activities